ExoticDG/Rust-Calculator/README.md

 Feel free to make suggestions in the discussions tab and report any errors or bugs the the issues tab.

+### Android and Linux Installer Install steps

+Download the release you want from the releases section and folow the instructions there.

+Feel free to make suggestions in the discussions tab and report any errors or bugs the the issues tab.

 ### NOTICE
 I will no longer be updating the Windows files for smaller updates like V6.5.0.
 I will only update windows to main releases like V9.0.0.
 If you have a specific version you want windows updated to please post it in the dedicated discussion.